ricardojoserf/TrickDump/README.md

   - "knowndlls": Using the KnownDlls folder.
   - "debugproc": Using a process created in debug mode.
 If a second argument is not used the process is "c:\windows\system32\calc.exe".

-It will not work is PPL is enabled, the PEB structure is unreadable or the binaries are not compiled as 64-bit.
+It will not work if PPL is enabled, the PEB structure is unreadable or the binaries are not compiled as 64-bit.

 It comes in three flavours: